ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 #### CID as the Primary Identifier

 - The CID of the uploaded `asset.zip` serves as the unique identifier connecting data across all systems.
+- The CIDs are signed by the user according to EIP-712.
 - An additional UUID MUST be generated pre-mint to link the asset with the ENVITED-X database securely.
 - The DID of the member associated with the user minting the asset MUST be known.